selenag1958/sep10-freedom-project/blog/entry06.md

 ![Screenshot 2025-05-08 200002](https://github.com/user-attachments/assets/84b0844b-55bb-4b2b-b38e-337b3bb27724)

 ### Skills
 Although it may seem basic, one of the skills I learned while making the MVP was actually patience.
 I really needed patience while making the MVP, I learned to continue despite my multiple fails while making the accordion.
-I took longer than I had hoped making the gallery and accordion in Part A however that taught me to be patient and get less frustrated, double checking where I may have made a mistake and fixed it.
+It took longer than I had hoped to make the gallery and accordion in Part A. However, that taught me to be patient and get less frustrated, double checking where I may have made a mistake and fixing it.

 ### Summary
 Overall in this part of the process I learned the importance of patience and an MVP.
 An MVP in my opinion is almost like a fake deadline for one, to have a functional page even if it isn't perfect but something that still works to serve its purpose.
 Similar to a bike and car they both get you to places however one can be faster,function, and better than the other.
 Patience is a skill everyone needs and it is useful in all areas of your life.